chocolatey/choco-wiki/AutomaticPackages.md

 ## Automatic Updater (AU)

 You can learn more about the AU updater via its [documentation](https://github.com/majkinetor/au/blob/master/README.md).
 It is a PowerShell module, so you are doing everything with PowerShell scripts.
-You can also run everything on AppVeyor so you are  which runs the updater on AppVeyor so you are not required to schedule updater on your own machine.
+You can also run everything on AppVeyor so you are not required to schedule updater on your own machine.

 ### Credits

-AU is brought to you by a Chocolatey community member [Miodrag Milic](https://github.com/majkinetor) and it is becoming more awesome all the time.
+AU is brought to you by a Chocolatey community member [Miodrag Milić](https://github.com/majkinetor) and it is becoming more awesome all the time.

 ### Requirements